 The objective of the Tributary Small Company Fund is to achieve long-term, above-average performance with below-average risk.
 As an asset class, small cap stocks provide attractive return and diversification characteristics, and because these markets can be less efficient, they offer the potential for good managers to generate excess return for their investors.

-Mark is President of Tributary Capital Management and is a Portfolio Manager for the Small Company Fund.
-Mark has over 20 years of industry experience and joined Tributary Capital Management’s predecessor, First Investment Group in May 1999.
+Mark is President of Tributary Capital Management and is a Portfolio Manager for the Small Company and Small/Mid Cap Funds.
+Mark has nearly 30 years of industry experience and joined Tributary Capital Management’s predecessor, First Investment Group in May 1999.
 Prior to joining Tributary Capital Management, he worked five years at Westchester Capital Management as a Senior Securities Analyst and two years at Union Pacific Railroad as a Financial Analyst both in Omaha, Nebraska.
 Mark received his Bachelors in Business Administration from the University of Nebraska at Lincoln and earned his Chartered Financial Analyst (CFA) designation in 1997.
 He is a member of the CFA Society and the CFA Institute and served on the Board of the CFA Society of Nebraska from 2002 to 2009, holding the Presidency during 2007/2008.